 An early start to college is one of the most effective ways to increase college access and completion.
 Jared supports summer learning and college-level coursework in high schools through Advanced Placement and International Baccalaureate, and he’s a strong advocate for dual and concurrent enrollment.
 He introduced the Making Education Affordable and Accessible Act, which will create more opportunities for students to earn college credit in high school.
 He also supports increasing access to programs like the Federal TRIO Programs, which serve students from disadvantaged backgrounds in high school through college.

 In addition to his policy initiatives, Jared advocates for increased across-the-board funding for education programs.
-Since its creation, the federal government has failed to fully fund the Individuals with Disabilities in Education Act (IDEA), and Jared is leading the effort to finally give this program the resources it needs.
+Since its creation, the federal government has failed to fully fund the Individuals with Disabilities in Education Act (IDEA), and Jared is leading the effort to finally give this program the resources it needs by introducing legislation to fully fund IDEA.
 Jared also supports increased funding for high-quality early education; Title I, which provides high-needs K-12 schools with additional funds; and Pell grants, which help make college more attainable for students from disadvantaged backgrounds.